X-rays Emission: a novel tool to detect Extensive Air Showers

-where $a_0, a_1$ and $a_2$ are (tabulated) parameters function of the shower age $s$.
-In the original approach, using the normalization constant provided by Nerling in Eq.~\ref{eq:neirling}, we have observed sizable violations of the unitarity condition for shower ages $\leq$ \num{0.4}.
-To overcome this difficulty, guided by the fact that at early shower ages electrons in the EAS can get a sizable fraction of the primary energy, we have assumed a normalization condition such as
+where $a_\text{0}, a_\text{1}$ and $a_\text{2}$ are model parameters that depend on the shower age $s$ and are tabulated in~\cite{nerling2006universality}.
+In the original approach, using the normalization constant provided by Nerling in Eq.~\ref{eq:nerling}, we have observed sizable violations of the unitarity condition for shower ages $\leq$ \num{0.4}.
+To overcome this difficulty, guided by the fact that at early shower ages electrons in the EAS can get a sizable fraction of the primary energy, we have assumed a normalization condition such as,

-where $50$~keV is the lowest energy threshold adopted in the \texttt{CORSIKA} simulation, and for the upper bound of integration we take \qty{1}{\%} of the primary particle energy $E_{max}=0.01\times E_\text{CR}$.
+where $50$~keV is the lowest energy threshold adopted in the \texttt{CORSIKA} simulation, and for the upper bound of integration we take \qty{1}{\%} of the primary particle energy $E_\text{max}=0.01\times E_\text{CR}$.